h4rvey-g/Notes-blog/docs/USMLE/Neurology/Amyotrophic lateral sclerosis.md

 - Weight loss
 - Split hand sign: a wasting pattern in which the muscles of the thenar eminence atrophy due to degeneration of the lateral portion of the anterior horn of the spinal cord
 ## Late symptoms
-- Cognitive impairment (approx. 15% of ALS patients meet the criteria for frontotemporal dementia)
+- Cognitive impairment (approx. 15% of ALS patients meet the criteria for [[./Frontotemporal dementia|frontotemporal dementia]])
 - Autonomic symptoms (e.g., constipation, bladder dysfunction) may develop; the mechanism of development is unclear.
 [1]
 - Life-threatening symptoms
 	- Respiratory failure due to paralysis of respiratory muscles